-Macquarie has an investor relations program to facilitate effective two-way communication with investors and analysts and to provide a greater understanding of Macquarie's business, performance, governance and financial prospects.
+Macquarie's Continuous Disclosure and External Communications Policy is available at macquarie.com/corporate-governance Macquarie has an investor relations program to facilitate effective two-way communication with investors and analysts and to provide a greater understanding of Macquarie's business, performance, governance and financial prospects.
 Macquarie engages with institutional investors, private investors, sell-side analysts and buy-side analysts throughout the year via scheduled and ad hoc interactions.

 As part of Macquarie's commitment to keep its investor base informed, management presents at various investment conferences and conducts investor visits and meetings (including virtual) throughout the year.
-All material investor or analyst presentations are lodged with ASX ahead of the presentation.
+All material investor or analyst presentations are lodged with ASX ahead of the presentation and made available on Macquarie's website.